 Gender-based discrimination, harassment, and violence against women in the home, workplace, and society at large have been the focus of considerable legislative and judicial attention in recent years.
 Legal doctrines condemning the extortion of sexual favors as a condition of employment or job advancement, and other sexually offensive workplace behaviors resulting in a "hostile environment," continue to evolve from judicial decisions under Title VII of the 1964 Civil Rights Act and other federal equal employment opportunity laws.
+Dismissal of sexual harassment charges made by an Arkansas state employee against former President Clinton highlighted a host of legal and constitutional issues that may reverberate for years to come.
+In addition, questions concerning the legal responsibility of local school districts for sexual harassment within the schools are the subject of ongoing legal debate.
 In 1994, Congress broke new legal ground by creating a civil rights cause of action for victims of "crimes of violence motivated by gender."
-The new law also made it a federal offense to travel interstate with the intent to "injure, harass, or intimidate" a spouse, causing bodily harm to the spouse by a crime of violence.1 On May 16, 2000, however, the Supreme Court decided in $U.S. v.
-Morrison^2$ that Congress had overstepped its constitutional bounds when it passed the VAWA civil remedy provision and invalidated the statute.
+The new law also made it a federal offense to travel interstate with the intent to "injure, harass, or intimidate" a spouse, causing bodily harm to the spouse by a crime of violence.
+On May 16, 2000, however, the Supreme Court decided in U.S. v.
+Morrison that Congress had overstepped its constitutional bounds when it passed the VAWA civil remedy provision and invalidated the statute.